fltk/fltk/README.Unix.txt

 -------------------------------------------------------------------
-  Note: usage of autotools, configure, and the included Makefiles to build the FLTK library is deprecated since FLTK 1.4 and will be removed in the next minor version (1.5).
+  Note: usage of autotools, configure, and included Makefiles to build the FLTK library is no longer available since FLTK 1.5.0.
-  Please consider using CMake instead, see README.CMake.txt.
+  You must use CMake instead, see README.CMake.txt.
 -------------------------------------------------------------------